Skip to content

 4. Fill in the required fields:

-• Connection Name (unique)
+• Connection Name (unique) - this will be used as conn_id

 • Database Type